 This air fryer rotisserie chicken pairs beautifully with almost any side dish.

-Serve yours with a side of your favorite vegetables, rice, or a light leafy salad while leftovers can easily be stored and used during the week ahead for additional meals to feed yourself or the family.
+Serve yours with a side of Jiffy cornbread dressing or your favorite vegetables, rice, or a light leafy salad while leftovers can easily be stored and used during the week ahead for additional meals to feed yourself or the family.

-Here are some of my personal favorite sides dishes to serve with roast chicken:
+Here are some of my personal favorite sides dishes to serve with this air fryer chicken recipe:

 Air Fryer Rotisserie Chicken